doc4d/docs/docs/ViewPro/component-method-list.md

 ---
-id: command-list
+id: component-method-list
-title: Command List
+title: Component Method List
 ---

 [A](#a) -